PLANNING A BAR FOR BAR AREA AND PATRON CAPACITY

 4-STATION ISLAND 200 485 2.43

-BAR DESIGN TIP:
+BAR PLANNING TIP:

 If a venue’s occupancy is greater than 250, service bars and back-of-the-house bars are an excellent approach to handling peak crowds while minimizing fixturing costs.
 In terms of seating efficiency, the shotgun bar and L-shaped bar require the largest area of at least 30 sq.ft. per patron, while the island bar requires only 17.